 Ooooh, now that's something I hadn't spotted!
 Lip fillers.
 Okay.
 I'll pop those on the list.
 Anything else Dr Emily?

 "She had lovely youthful fullness in her earlier pics and has a more sculpted look these days so I imagine has probably had a bit of help with midface/cheek filler.
-She doesn’t have even the faintest wrinkle and at 40 years old is either very lucky and has been using religious SPF or has kept up regular Botox sessions plus some Profhilo or other skin booster treatment."
+She doesn’t have even the faintest wrinkle and at 40 years old is either very lucky and has been using religious SPF or has kept up regular wrinkle relaxing sessions plus some Profhilo or other skin booster treatment."

 Okay, so this gives me hope and makes sense to me.
 I mean, surely you can't be 40 and not have ONE wrinkle?
-It's well documented Holly smokes, or at least used to - don't tell me she's dodged the skin impact of that through luck? (she probably manifested it) so it figures she's likely to have had some fillers and Botox and a bit of the lovely Profhilo.
+It's well documented Holly smokes, or at least used to - don't tell me she's dodged the skin impact of that through luck? (she probably manifested it) so it figures she's likely to have had some fillers and wrinkle relaxing and a bit of the lovely Profhilo.

 Please, where can I buy Holly's skin?

 Emma Goldsmith from The Babington Clinic thinks perhaps it's more genetic.
 Emma says: "I think she exercises, eats a balanced diet and uses good quality skincare.
 Her face shape has changed over the years because that’s what happens with maturing!
 She’s a great role model whether she has or hasn’t."

 Sigh.
 Exercise and eating healthy?
 I've tried that.
 I still look haggard.
 But Emma does make a good point that her face will have naturally changed as she loses the 'plump of youth' and even if she has dabbled in the old wrinkle relaxing and fillers, she's a premium poster girl for non-surgical aesthetics.

 Okay, so I need to go for a run now.